-To be free from the cycle of life and death,
+To be free from the cycle of birth and death,

-One afternoon as Gurudev and his disciple, Giri ji, arrived at the farm, they noticed Bajrangi was sulking in a corner.
-When Gurudev affectionately asked, “Oye Bajrangi, kaisa hai?
-(How are you, Bajrangi?)”, the monkey made his displeasure known by turning his face away.
-The mahaguru indulgently prodded him and Bajrangi made an incomprehensible sound.
-Gurudev nodded with understanding and said, “Tera kaam ho jayegaa (Your work will be done)”.
-Giri ji looked on with bemusement at the interaction happening before his eyes.
-After Gurudev’s reassurance, Bajrangi returned to his saintly ways (albeit only around Gurudev), and Giri ji was left amused, wondering what had just happened.
+One afternoon, when Gurudev and a disciple, Giri ji, arrived at the farm, they noticed Bajrangi sulking in a corner.
+When Gurudev asked affectionately, “Oye Bajrangi, kaisa hai?”
+(How are you Bajrangi?), the monkey made his displeasure known by turning his face away.
+The mahaguru indulgently prodded him and Bajrangi made an incomprehensible sound in response.
+Gurudev nodded and said, “Tera kaam ho jayega” (Your work will be done).
+Bajrangi resumed his saintly ways after Gurudev’s reassurance (albeit only around Gurudev), and Giri ji was left amused, wondering what had just happened.

-The next afternoon, as Gurudev and Giri ji returned to the farm, they saw Bajrangi in an exultant mood.
-Gurudev walked up to the monkey and said, “Ab khush hai?
-(Are you happy now?)”.
-Bajrangi responded with a happy dance.
-Sensing Giri ji’s confusion, Gurudev pointed towards the wall where a female monkey sat coyly on the parapet.
-Giri ji laughed as he realized that Gurudev had played match-maker for Bajrangi.
-The man who claimed he belonged to no one certainly walked the extra mile for his monkey, like a father would for a son!
+The next afternoon, when Gurudev and Giri ji returned to the farm, they found Bajrangi in a good mood.
+Gurudev approached the monkey and asked, “Ab khush hai?”
+(Are you satisfied now?).
+Bajrangi’s reaction was a happy dance.
+Sensing Giri ji’s confusion, the mahaguru pointed to the wall where a female monkey sat coyly on the parapet.
+Giri ji laughed as he realised his guru had played matchmaker for Bajrangi.
+The man who claimed he belonged to no one went out of his way for his monkey, just as a father would for a son!

-In 1988, Giri ji purchased a small plot of land in the village of Muhammadpur in Gurgaon.
-At the time, most of the land in the area was not cultivable.
-Many of the farmers who lived there had relocated due to the aridness of the terrain and lack of yield.
+In 1988, Giri ji purchased a small plot of land in village Mohammedpur close to Gurgaon.
+Most of the land in the area was unsuitable for cultivation at the time.
+Many of the farmers who lived there had relocated due to the aridity of the terrain and a lack of yield.
 Gurudev personally took care of and oversaw the greening of this plot.
 He tilled the soil, ploughed the land, sowed seeds and planted trees.
 Soon after, the farm became cultivable, inspiring other farmers to re-cultivate their lands.
 Within no time, the small village became lush with greenery.

-Through his actions, Gurudev showed us the way to a far more evolved and karmically lighter existence.
-Under his guidance, we became observant of our attitudes and mindful of the impact our deeds had on our karmic balance sheet.
-Eventually, we learned to live a life of non-doership, detachment, and self-observation.
+The mahaguru’s actions demonstrated the path to a karmically lighter existence.
+Under his guidance, we became more aware of our attitudes and the impact our actions had on our karmic balance sheet.
+We eventually learned to live a life of non-doership, detachment, and self-observation.